mitnk/cicada/docs/envs.md

 You can modify them in [RC-file](https://github.com/mitnk/cicada/blob/master/docs/rc-file.md).

+## CICADA_ENABLE_SIG_HANDLER

+Cicada will install a self-defined signal handler if its value set to `1`.
+But it may cause cicada crash in some cases, as it's [not safe yet](https://github.com/rust-lang/rfcs/issues/1368) in rust to use signal handlers.

+default: `""` (empty, disabled)

 ## CICADA_LOG_FILE

 Cicada write some logs into this file.
 It's raraly useful.
 If it not set,